jennisung/reading-notes/codefellows301:reading-notes/class-5.md

 ## Overview of reading notes

+These readings are important as they delve into the Single Responsibility Principle and higher-order functions.
+The Single Responsibility Principle is crucial as it helps us build better user interfaces (UI).
+Higher-order functions are also important as they enable us to enhance the functionality of components.
+With higher-order functions, we can create more flexible and reusable components by providing additional features or behaviors.

 ### What is the single responsibility principle and how does it apply to components?

 The **single responsibility principle** is a programming technique that helps in determining whether to create a function or object.
 Ideally, components should have a single purpose.
 If a component has multiple purposes, it is recommended to decompose and break it up into smaller subcomponents.